jack-sparrowh/beautiful-jekyll/aboutme.md

 My name is Przemysław Więcek and i have a Masters degree in Chemical Engineering.
 I'm good with crunching and flipping the numbers, or at least i'm trying.
 I really like spending time coding in python, deriving equations and learning.
 I'm trying to work my way through the introductory books into a field of mathematical logic and real analysis, to better understand the foundations of probability theory.

-Here is a list of books i'm using and i used to for self-study:
+Here is a list of books i'm using and i used for self-study:

 * Essential Calculus: Early Transcendentals, 2nd Edition By James Stewart,
 * Introduction to Probability for Data Science By Stanley H. Chan,